Eggplant with Ground Pork and Oyster Sauce

 After a few trials and errors, I finally made it just like the one in the restaurant!
 My family loved it!
 It may take several preparations, but it is worth it.
 You will love this, too!

-If you love ground pork recipes, you can also try Ground pork with tofu, Steamed pork patty with sour vegetables, and another steamed pork with fermented vegetables.
+If you love ground pork recipes, you can also try Ground pork with tofu, Steamed pork patty with salty vegetables, and another Steamed ground pork with sour vegetables.

 Why You Will Love This Recipe